Renu1213/100Hires-cursor-setup/README.md

 After creating the README file, a local Git repository was initialized and connected to the GitHub repository.
 The README file was then staged, committed, and pushed to the main branch.
 The following commands were used:

-git init
+ "git init"

+ "git remote add origin https://github.com/Renu1213/100Hires-cursor-setup.git"

+ "git branch -M main"

+ "git add README.md"

-git remote add origin https://github.com/Renu1213/100Hires-cursor-setup.git git branch -M main git add README.md git commit -m "Initial README setup" git push -u origin main
+ "git commit -m "Initial README setup" "

+ "git push -u origin main"

 GitHub authentication was completed through the browser when prompted, and the repository was successfully synchronized with GitHub.